 admissions: Application Requirements

 Applicants are encouraged to apply as early as possible during the admissions cycle.
-Applicants must register with the Law School Admission Council (LSAC) and submit applications via the LSAC website by or before the posted deadline in order to receive consideration by the Admissions Committee.
-Applications may be accepted after the posted deadline and reviewed on a space available basis.
-Please note that foreign-educated students must submit their official transcripts to LSAC for evaluation.
+Applicants must register with the Law School Admission Council (LSAC) and submit applications via the LSAC website by the posted deadline in order to receive consideration by the Admissions Committee.
+Applications may be accepted after the posted deadline and reviewed on a space-available basis.
+Please note that foreign educated students must submit their official transcripts to LSAC for evaluation.
 LSAC does not accept evaluations from other credential review services.

 A complete JD Program application consists of the following:

-Applicants must register with LSAC and use the electronic application form available on the LSAC website.
-GGU Law no longer provides printed application forms or instructions.
+Applicants must use the electronic application form available on the LSAC website.
+The application form will be available in early September, 2013.
 Applicants are advised to read the application form thoroughly and follow the instructions carefully.

 A non-refundable $60 application fee, payable by credit card through LSAC, must accompany the online application.
-GGU Law will automatically waive the $60 application fee for prospective students who apply on or before May 1, 2013.
-After May 1, 2013, applicants with financial hardship may request a fee waiver directly with LSAC.
+GGU Law will automatically waive the $60 application fee for prospective students who apply by April 1, 2014.
+After April 1, 2014, applicants with financial hardship may request a fee waiver directly with LSAC.
 Read more about LSAC fee waivers.

 Personal Statement & Resume